Come to a comfortable seat.

 To rest your forearms on.

-So that your hands can come maybe into a prayer position.
+Or even your elbows so that your hands can come maybe into a prayer position.

-So you can always support your head maybe with your hands.
+So you can always support your head,

-Or a prop like a block.
+Maybe with your hands or a prop like a block.

-To rest your forehead on if you're coming forward a little bit further.
+You can also use a block to rest your forehead on if you're coming forward a little bit further.

-So find your position.
+So find your physician.

-Because we're going to hold it for about five minutes.
+Maybe not as far as you normally might go because we're going to hold it for about five minutes.

 Lengthen through your spine.